jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 ```

 This makes some sense: according to the query planner, the expensive part is
-the join.
+the join (the first branch of the tree, starting with `-> Hash Anti Join`).
 Everything else that happens on top of that join matters much less.
 We can
-confirm this is true by trying a `BOOL_OR` variant on the outer join approach:
+confirm this is true by trying a [`BOOL_OR`](https://www.postgresql.org/docs/9.6/static/functions-aggregate.html)
+variant on the outer join approach:

 ```sql
 SELECT BOOL_OR(TRUE)